tinynow/matt-kreiling.website/src/posts/one-month-of-developing-in-the-open.md

 title: One month of developing in the open
 description: Even with the massive amount of yak-shaving and bike-shedding, things are getting shipped.
 date: 2022-05-25
+updated: 2022-05-30
 tags:
   - developing in the open
 layout: layouts/post.njk
 ---

-I decided to begin developing in the open because I couldn't tolerate my awful pattern of starting things and never shipping.
+I decided to begin developing in the open because I couldn't tolerate my awful pattern of starting and never shipping.
 Developing in the open is a tech term for not giving a crap about quality while you build your website.
 Shipping is a tech term for finishing something you started.

-Here are some of the insights and accomplishments that have blessed me after only one month of this process.
+Here are some of the insights and accomplishments that have blessed me after one month of this process.

 - I published five posts if you count this one
 - Rabbit holes still exist, and I am still diving down them, but there is a certain point where I am turning back.
 In my graveyard of previous ~~side~~ projects, the rabbit holes led to dead ends and often led me to abandon the project.
-- My writing quality is very poor in these posts, I plan on going back to them and adding an updated date.
+- My writing quality is poor in these posts, I plan on going back to them and adding an updated date.
 As someone who was a writing major before learning web development, I feel shame at the lack of focus, concision, and narrative flow.
 - The posts have been more helpful to me than I had thought they would.
-    - They are revealing aspects of why I haven't shipped as many side projects as I wanted to.
+    - They are revealing aspects of why I haven't shipped side projects as I wanted to.
 I have always needed to negotiate with my tendency to procrastinate.
-For better or worse, I have come to value many of the things that procrastination has provided me, including perfectionism and the general value of doing nothing.
+For better or worse, I have come to value the benefits that procrastination has provided me, including perfectionism and the general value of doing nothing.
 Keeping this reality up front has been helpful so that I can honor the need to understand the problem space deeply, without becoming paralyzed.
     - They are reminding me of the amount of work I have done.
 Each post doesn't even cover all the research, thinking, and coding I have done.
 It is truly surprising to me how much I am doing, but at the same time it is understandable - because all those dead-end rabbit holes actually left me with useful knowledge and sometimes code that I can use in this project.
-- Even with no real audience (I've only told a couple of people.
+- Even with no real audience (I've told only a couple of people.
 And maybe one post on Twitter where I have almost not followers), I am motivated by the idea of publishing for them.
 Thank you audience.
 It is your support that keeps me going.
 - It is just generally satisfying to publish.
 Seeing stuff you made at an actual URL on the world wide web doesn't seem to get old.
 - I need a better editorial process, but one that doesn't slow me down too much.
 - I have much more to say than I imagined.
 Just documenting the rabbit holes is enough to keep me in posts forever.